SUSTAINABLE MOBILITY PLAN

 The Electric Vehicle and Sustainable Mobility Observatory (OVEMS) will provide a rigorous data gathering, applied research and technical assessment platform that can be used as a support element during the development and establishment of electrical and sustainable mobility viability standards in Spain.
 This will be guaranteed with the consolidated experience of the Higher Technical School of Engineering (Comillas ICAI) and of the Technological Research Institute (IIT) in the Electricity and Energy Sectors, as well as with the experience of Comillas ICADE on business, legislation and tax matters, as well as all other areas of the University in relation to sociology and psychology.
 The university's and external experts will collaborate with the OVEMS and other companies and actors in the transportation and energy sectors.

 - Disseminating information related to electric vehicle and sustainable mobility technologies with reports issued for industry and institutions.

 - Developing and promoting degree essays or Master's degrees for the different degrees offered by the Comillas Pontifical University.

 - Holding different events, such as seminars, in collaboration with industry, which will be used as a place for discussion and dissemination of the latest sustainable mobility trends.

 - Consolidating an observation and research group that participates in national and international research projects.

 ALIGNED WITH THE SUSTAINABLE DEVELOPMENT GOALS

-Iberdrola has incorporated the Sustainable Development Goals (SDG) defined by the United Nations to its corporate strategy and Sustainability Policy.
+Iberdrola has incorporated the United Nations Sustainable Development Goals (SDG) into its business strategy and Sustainability Policy.